-As argued above, absence of a clear-cut single all encompassing definition of plagiarism or seemingly lack of agreement on what constitutes it among scholars has produced two different views of the concept.
-According to Sowden (2005), plagiarism can best be understood from two paradigms i.e. intentional or unintentional/accidental (Devlin & Gray, Observations from bookmakers have shown that not all cases of what is regarded as plagiarism are as a result of unethical and intentional behaviour of students.
+?
+Clone -Submitting another's work, word-for-word, as one's own Sowden (2005), plagiarism can best be understood from two paradigms i.e. intentional or unintentional/accidental (Devlin & Gray, 2007).
+Observations from bookmakers have shown that not all cases of what is regarded as plagiarism are as a result of unethical and intentional behaviour of students.
 On the other hand, there exists group of students who wittingly present other people's ideas as their own without acknowledging the author of the intellectual property.
 In fact, the understanding of plagiarism along these divides has to a greater extent determined how plagiarism is defined and what categories of acts are viewed as plagiarism in different Universities.
 In the same vein, the categorisation has equally helped in no small measure formulation of policy and practice to reduce the act plagiarism.

 In the literature, several causation factors of students in plagiarism have been given.
-Studies such as Bonjean & McGee, 1965; Scanlon & Neumann, 2002; and Bennett, 2005 and many others attributed this problem to demographic, individual and situational factors.
+Studies such as Bonjean & McGee, 1965;Scanlon & Neumann, 2002;and Bennett, 2005 and many others attributed this problem to demographic, individual and situational factors.
 These studies explain variance in the involvement of students in plagiarism based on age and sex of perpetrators.
 According to Lyer and Eastman in 2006, male and younger students have higher propensity to be involved in plagiarism than female and older students.
 In the same vein, other studies also maintained that students on lower CGPA score are more likely to engage in plagiarism than students with higher CGPAs due to their desire for higher grades (Rettinger & Jordan, 2005).

-Also, in the face of investigating factors prompting students' involvement in the act of plagiarism, other studies indicated factors such as linguistic/cultural background students of unprecedented availability of large amount of materials and texts on the internet which has made the internet a ready-made pool from which students can copy and paste without hindrances (Weinstein & Dobkin, 2002).
-In the views of Park (2003) and Cohen (2004), inability to express one's ideas appropriately due to lack of language proficiency is an overriding factor behind plagiarism for some university students.
+Also, in the face of investigating factors prompting students' involvement in the act of plagiarism, other studies indicated factors such as linguistic/cultural background of students and unprecedented availability of large amount of materials and texts on the internet which has made the internet a ready-made pool from which students can copy and paste without hindrances (Weinstein & Dobkin, 2002).
+In the views of Park (2003) and ??ohen (2004), inability to express one's ideas appropriately due to lack of language proficiency is an overriding factor behind plagiarism for some university students.
 In the views of Cameron (2007), producing flawless and appropriate write-ups in second language requires a lot of time and energy for many people; as a result, many students struggle to express themselves at the level of sophistication of which they are capable in their native language.
 In order to save time and also enhance the quality of their works some students engage in plagiarism.
-Also, several other studies underscore factors such as unhealthy competition among students in terms of achievement in class and lackadaisical attitudes of academic to plagiarism (Canning, 1956 and Baird, 1980).
+Also, several other studies underscore factors such as unhealthy competition among students in terms of achievement in class and lackadaisical attitudes of academic to plagiarism ??Canning, 1956 andBaird, 1980).